miketsypan89/The-Ultimate-Quiz/README.md

   - A) Antarctica
   - D) Asheville, NC

+Here are some examples of what the project will appear like on your desktop and/of your mobile device!

+Enjoy!!

 How did you do?
-Are you a friend of mine or just someone who only knows that I exist?
+Are you a friend of mine or just someone who only knows that I exist?:)

+Either way!
+Great job and thank you for participating in my little project!!